Wireless and Network

 FAQs

-E911 Disclaimer During an Emergency, wireless VoIP technology may not provide the most timely or accurate location data if used for a 911 emergency call.
+E911 Disclaimer: During an emergency, wireless VoIP technology may not provide the most timely or accurate location data if used for a 911 emergency call.
 Calls may be misdirected to the wrong emergency response center or there may be errors in determining the caller's location.
 Always use a wired handset for 911 calls when possible.